 Here's the finished product: sweet, sweet protein...and lots of it left over for lunches and dinners this week and beyond!

-I plated the burgers on a bed of arugula and topped the burger with a healthy dose of Tzatziki, sliced tomato and cucumber and served with a side of the grilled vegetables!
+I plated the burgers on a toasted whole grain bun and topped the burger with a healthy dose of Tzatziki, and crumbled feta, served with a side of grilled vegetables!
 As you can see, my vegetables were cooked for a shorter time period, so they don't have much browning.
 I like a little crunch with my cooked vegetables.

 Greek Turkey Burgers:

 1 1/2 pounds ground turkey - I usually choose 93% lean as the 99% lean ground turkey breast ends up being pretty dry when cooked